Ratings & Reviews

 Arguably the biggest mistake brands make when attempting to drive sales via social is not providing as many avenues to their products as possible.

-For example, Instagram captions are often overlooked when it comes to encouraging purchases.
+For example, Instagram captions for eCommerce are often overlooked when it comes to encouraging purchases.
 Not only does Away regularly leverage branded hashtags, but also points followers directly to the link in their bio.

 As noted with other major Instagram brands, every piece of your social presence must come together to encourage shoppers to check out what your storefront has to offer.